 - The director reasonably and in good faith determined that considering the interest of the appointor is part of fulfilling his duties in the company

-Conflicts of interests may cause losses, among other issues, to the company.
+Conflicts of interest may cause losses, among other issues, to the company.
 Therefore, it is essential to define some protocols that would prevent competing interests between the parties involved.

 The protocols set will help in conflict resolution and also define when information should be shared or withheld from the nominee — for the best interest of the company.